bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/features/references.md

 ---
 title: "References"
 weight: 310
-description: "go-asynapi can resolve references ($ref) to objects in the same document, in local or remote file.
+description: "go-asyncapi can resolve references ($ref) to objects in the same document, in local or remote file.
 Custom resolver is supported for more complex scenarios"
 ---

 # References

-AsyncAPI specification allows to use references to the objects in the document.
+AsyncAPI specification allows using references to the objects in the document.
 This is useful to avoid duplication and to make the document more readable.

 References are set by `$ref` field in the object.
 The value of this field is a JSON Pointer to the object that should be used instead of the reference.